zettadb/kunlun/INSTALL.kunlun.md

 Install storage shards of the distributed database cluster, and create a user in each shard for other components of the cluster to connect to each of the shards.
 The installation script in Kunlun-Storage already creates such a user 'pgx'.
 Store their connection info in a config file of same format as $Kunlun/scripts/shards-config.json.
 In this file we name such a file 'my-shards.json'.

 A storage shard and a meta-data mysql binlog replication cluster consists of one mysql primary node and N mysql replica nodes.
-Users are required to use Kunlun DDC's dedicated Kunlun-Storage component, which contains fixes to all known mysql-8.0 XA bugs.
-Without such fixes, Kunlun DDC will not be crash safe and may lose committed transactions in the event of various hardware/software/network failures.
-Also, kunlun-storage contains certain features required by Kunlun DDC computing nodes.
+Users are required to use Kunlun's dedicated Kunlun-Storage component, which contains fixes to all known mysql-8.0 XA bugs.
+Without such fixes, Kunlun clusters will not be crash safe and may lose committed transactions in the event of various hardware/software/network failures.
+Also, kunlun-storage contains certain features required by Kunlun's computing nodes.

 In Kunlun-Storage/dba_tools, there are scripts and configuration template file with recomended settings for users to install such an instance with premium configurations.
 Refer to the docs Kunlun-Storage/INSTALL.kunlun.md to install db instances.